How to Play Golf Card Game

 To start, each player is dealt 6 cards face down.
 Arrange your cards in two rows of three (like a 2x3 grid) in front of you.

-The remaining cards form the draw pile, and the top card is flipped over to start the discard pile.
+The remaining cards form the draw pile (face-down cards to draw from), and the top card is flipped over to start the discard pile (face-up cards that have been discarded).

 Important: